 where there is sadness, joy;

 So I wanted to name my blog something to do with joy.
-Since I have used joyful2beme as a pseudonym for reviews, I wanted to make the blog’s title stand out as unique.
-I made “be” into “bee,” so some grammar Nazi would say, “Oh, that is a typo!”
+Since I have used joyful2beme as a pseudonym for reviews, I decided to use it as the base for my blog title.
+But I wanted to make the blog’s title stand out as unique so I made “be” into “bee,” (so someone would say, “Oh, that is a typo!”
 And continue to read to see if I really didn’t know how to type or spell.
 LOL.
 Not really.
-But it does make my “typo” more memorable because it is different.
-Then I shortened the name by dropping the me to make it easier to remember.